OpenRiskNet/home/openshift/template_deploy.md

 ```

 ## Persistent volume template
-An alternative template (`django-psql-persistent`) is available.
-Unless you're
+An alternative template (`"openshift/django-psql-persistent"`) is available.
-running minishift, you will need to have arranged persistent storage on your
+Unless you're running minishift, you will need to have arranged for some
-server.
+persistent volumes on your server.

 See the [Creating Persistent Volumes](creating-persistent-volumes.md) recipe.